Why You Shouldn’t Use Eggshells for Tomato Plants (and What to Do Instead)

 The shells must be broken down by microbial activity to become available to your plants.
 Once decomposed, they can also buffer the soil against changes in acidity.

-Follow these steps to use eggshells as a tomato fertilizer:
+Follow these steps to compost eggshells and improve the soil around your tomato plants.

 Begin by collecting eggshells from your kitchen and washing them off before storage.
 After each use, I like to rinse the shells and collect them in an empty egg carton until I have at least two dozen.